Back to Species Pages

 • Open grassland edges, lightly wooded plains, or raised ground where you can scan long distances

-• Protected habitat blocks within moist lawns, meadows, woodland edges, and gardens fit Nighttime because dusk air lets flash signals travel through low vegetation.
+• Protected habitat blocks within native range keys: north_america.
+Moist lawns, meadows, woodland edges, and gardens fit Nighttime because dusk air lets flash signals travel through low vegetation.

 • Go at dusk or after dark, move slowly, and listen before using a light or stepping into cover.